-At Trillium College, our Student Finance Department is available to discuss all of your options and answer any of your questions.
+At Trillium College, our Student Finance department is available to discuss all of your options and answer any of your questions.
 Call us NOW!
-We can help you determine which plan is best for you, to make this investment in yourself both affordable and realistic.
+We can help you determine a plan that is best for you.
+We are here to help you make a confident decision about investing in yourself and your future.

 Ontario Student Assistance Program (OSAP)

-Please also feel free to contact our Trillium College Student Finance Advisors for more information and details regarding documentation which must be submitted to your college in order for your funding to process.
+Financial assistance may be available for those who qualify.
+For more information, log onto the OSAP website at https://osap.gov.on.ca.
+Please also feel free to contact our Trillium College Student Finance Advisors for more information and details regarding documentation required.

 Out of Province Student Loans

-Second Careers is administered by the Ontario Ministry of Training, Colleges and Universities (MTCU) which helps laid-off workers train for a new career.
-If you were laid off any time after 01 January, 2005, you are eligible to apply; including those who have taken an interim job to make ends meet.
+Second Careers is administered by the Ontario Ministry of Advanced Education and Skills Development (ASED) which helps laid-off workers re- train for a new career.
+If you were laid off any time after January 1, 2005 you are eligible to apply; including those who have taken an interim job to make ends meet.
 If you qualify, funding is available to support the cost of tuition, books, daycare, transportation and a basic living allowance.
 To learn more call Employment Ontario: toll-free at 1-800-387-5656 or visit www.ontario.ca/employment

 Lifelong Learning Plan (RRSP)